AvisoNovate/rook/docs/nested.rst

         nsmeta -> fmeta;
     }

-At the function meta data, :arg-resolvers and :interceptors are handled uniformly, but :constraints overrides come from the third value in the :rook-route metadata.
+Metadata on an endpoint function is handled slightly differently, :constraints overrides come from the third value in the :rook-route metadata.

 In all cases, a deep merge takes place: